derbear/aardvark-prototype/README.md

 The paper obtains the following empirical results in the evaluation.
   1. While Aardvark's vector commitments are more computationally intensive than Merkle trees, their costs are similar to those in EDRAX without use of a SNARK.
-  2. A 32-core Aardvark validator can process 1--3 thousand operations per second.
+  2. A 32-core Aardvark validator can process from 1 to 3 thousand operations per second.
 Validator costs benefit from parallelization.
   3. Costs for archives are reasonable: each core can process about 10 deletion operations per second or 20 modification/insertion operations per second.

-The following instructions assume that your working directory is $TOP.
+The following instructions assume that your working directory is `$TOP`.

 ## Microbenchmarks